 - Monitor closely for: ischaemic heart disease, arrhythmias, fluid overload and digital ischaemia.

-- Alternatives include norepinephrine or midodrine (unlicensed in the UK) and octreotide, although at present there is little experience of using these drugs.
+- Alternatives include noradrenaline (norepinephrine) or midodrine (unlicensed in the UK) and octreotide, although at present there is little experience of using these drugs.

-- TIPS is used to reduce ascites in patients with portal hypertension, in those who do not respond to vasoconstrictors.
+- TIPS is used to reduce ascites in patients with portal hypertension, in those who do not respond to medical treatment.

 - It is contra-indicated in severe liver failure, which has limited its use.